alexanderaugusto/IBM-HACKATHON-WATERSON/mobile/README.md

 On windows, let's install with chocolatey.

 - Install chocolatey:
-Fist, open the powershell with administrator (ctrl + X or click with the right button of mouse on the start button).
+First, open the powershell with administrator (ctrl + X or click with the right button of mouse on the start button).

 	 Run this command for check if you have permission for install dependences with the terminal.
 	> **`Get-ExecutionPolicy`**